 Nebraska State Department of Education.

-High School offers over 200 courses in 12 different departments.
+Lincoln High School offers over 200 courses in 12 different departments.
 Programs are available for students who plan to attend college and those who want to join the work force.
 LHS provides Tech Prep courses and students also may take college courses on the university and community college campuses.
 LHS serves students with almost every level of special education handicap as well as gifted students, and students with limited English speaking ability.
 Special programs exist for students who are parents and have children of their own in the Student Child Learning Center.
 The SCIP program is a support system for students who have problems with substance abuse.
 There is a student assistance team as well as tutoring for students who need special help.
-A program using computer assisted instruction is available for students who might benefit from an alternate approach.
-Some students are able to spend part of their day at the Arts & Humanities Focus School, the Science Focus School or the Technology Focus School.
+Some students are able to spend part of their day at the Arts & Humanities Focus School, the Science Focus School or The Career Academy.

 The International Baccalaureate (IB) Diploma Programme is a challenging two year curriculum for Juniors and Seniors.
 It leads to a qualification that is widely recognized by the world’s leading universities.
 Students in grades 9 & 10 can select Pre IB classes to prepare them for their Junior and Senior Year.
 Lincoln High School was named an IB school in 2008.
 LHS is one of only two high schools in Nebraska to be named an IB School.

-The student body is made up of 55% European American, 15% African American, 10% Asian American, 13% Hispanic American, and 2% Native American students.
-Over 50% of Lincoln High Students qualify for Free or Reduced lunch.
+The student body is made up of 46% European American, 11% African American, 10% Asian American, 22% Hispanic American, and 1% Native American students.
+Over 60% of Lincoln High Students qualify for Free or Reduced lunch.
 LHS has about 200 students in ELL (English Language Learner) classes.
 The LHS student body speaks at least twenty different languages.
-The largest group speak Spanish, Arabic, Vietnamese, and Karen.
+The largest groups speak Spanish, Arabic, Vietnamese, and Karen.

 Most students in Nebraska take the ACT for college admission.
 Of the 2011 LHS graduates of LHS, 243 took the ACT and 45 took the SAT.
 The mean composite score for LHS graduates who took the ACT Assessment during their junior or senior year was 23.
 The mean SAT scores for the 2011 LHS seniors who took the SAT during their high school years were 590 reading, and 587 math.